-In our opinion, the best cranberries grow on the East Coast, but they are also native to the Central U.S. temperate zone and the southern part of Canada.
+Cranberries are native to North America.
+They thrive in the temperate climate zones of the northeastern and central parts of the United States and the southern part of Canada.
 The cranberry plant is a low-growing, vining, woody perennial plant (shrub) that produces horizontal runners.
 The cranberry plant typically grows in a bog, which is a type of wetland.
 Bog beds tend to have layers of sand, peat, gravel, and clay, which is the perfect environment for cranberry plants.

 Image courtesy of Decas Farms

 You’ll often see commercials with farmers wading in what looks like a giant cranberry lake.
 When harvesting cranberries, farmers will flood the bog with water to make the process more efficient.
 The water loosens the cranberries from the vines and they float to the top!
 Farmers also use machines that are often called “eggbeaters” in the water to pick the remaining cranberries.
 Flooding a cranberry bog during the winter months protects cranberry vines from harsh, winter weather.

 Cranberry health benefits